 Resolute ambition.
 Resolute success.
 For 96 years now, W. Kündig & Cie AG, Zurich, has been active in the raw produce trade.
 A look back at the history of the parent company of the Kündig Group.

-Together with a partner, 24-year-old Willy Kündig founded on 1 May 1920 the import/export company Kündig & Kälin.
-Not long after, the two partners separated and W. Kündig & Cie was established.
-Obviously, the economy was in poor shape at the time and Kündig's business suffered as a result.
-The Great Depression at the end of the ’20s and then the Second World War also severely restrained the company’s development.
+Together with a business partner, 24-year-oldWilly Kündig founded the import/export company Kündig & Kälin on 1.
+May 1920.
+Not long after, the two partners separated and W. Kündig & Cie was established.Owing to the historical circumstances at the time, the economy suffered, and with it Kündig's business.
+The Great Depression at the end of the 1920s and the Second World War also severely slowed the company’s development.
 But Willy Kündig had a staunch set of values – values that contributed to the company’s emergence as a trustworthy, reliable partner in the European grain trade.
-During WWII, Willy Kündig became an advisor to the Federal Office of War Provisions, a post which helped him to import entire trainloads of grain from Eastern Europe, even through the battle lines.
-Many of the contacts he made in Hungary, Poland, the former Yugoslavia and other countries remain intact to this very day.
+During WWII, Willy Kündig became an advisor to the Federal Office of War Provisions, a position which helped him to import entire trainloads of grain from Eastern Europe, even through the battle lines.
+Many of the contacts he made in Hungary, Poland, former Yugoslavia and other countries remain important to this very day.

-100-year anniversary
+Upcoming 100-year anniversary

 Over the course of many decades, the small family-run operation founded by Willy Kündig in 1920 grew to become an internationally recognised and highly successful corporate enterprise.
 To this very day, the ownership of W. Kündig & Cie AG has remained 100 per cent in the hands of the Kündig family.
 With Marc-Remo and Sandro Kündig, the third generation has joined the company..
 All of its members – owners and employees alike – can be proud of their past accomplishments and look forward to the company’s imminent 100th anniversary, which will be celebrated in 2020.